vmspereira/SI/README.md

 The _dataset_ folder contains some illustrative datasets.

-The _script_ folder contains some scripts to test your code:
+The _script_ folder contains some notbooks to test your code.

-`python scripts/dataset.py`
+Please, refer to this github when used for any purpose.

+> I hear and I forget.
+I see and I remember.
+I do and I understand

+Confucius